 This date in National Hockey League history has seen some major coaching moves in recent years.
 It has also hosted three different NHL Entry Drafts with some impressive classes.
+Let’s begin our daily trip through the decades to relive all the best June 21 has given us.

 Big Time Coaching Moves